 Here are some examples of this that our nursing home neglect lawyers in NJ are very familiar with:

 To discuss your loved one’s case with an experienced nursing home neglect lawyer, contact our NJ office to request a free consultation.
-Davis & Brusca, LLC.
 We are here for you.

 Physical abuse includes all forms of improper contact or physical invasion resulting in bodily harm.
-Hitting, pushing, or cutting residents, improper use physical restraints, and other forms of physical abuse can result in traumatic injuries that can have long-term implications.
+Hitting, pushing, or cutting residents, improper use of physical restraints and other forms of physical abuse can result in traumatic injuries that can have long-term implications.

 Examples of these forms of abuse in nursing homes include threats of physical or sexual violence, ridicule, harassment, intimidation, humiliation, and preventing seniors from spending time with family members or other residents.

 Financial exploitation can include using residents’ credit cards, forging residents’ checks, stealing cash or valuables, and applying undue influence to get elderly residents to modify their wills and estate plans.
-A NJ nursing home neglect lawyer can also pursue a lawsuit for financial abuse, just as the can for physical, emotional, and sexual abuse.
+An NJ nursing home neglect lawyer can also pursue a lawsuit for financial abuse, just as they can for physical, emotional, and sexual abuse.

 This form of nursing home abuse can include denying residents access to their medications intentionally, depriving them of food or water, preventing them from using the toilet, and denying access to necessary mobility equipment and other assistive devices.

 Indeed, nursing home abuses run the gamut from physical abuse, to neglect, and these victims deserve justice.
 For more information on how a nursing home neglect lawyer NJ clients recommend can help, contact Davis & Brusca and schedule a consultation to discuss your situation.